20 Spring Phrasal Verbs and Expressions – Fresh Vocabulary for the Season (B1–B2)

 Clean out

-Phrasal verbs with “spring”
+Phrasal Verbs with “Spring”

 Spring forward

-Meaning: to move ahead quickly or progress.
+Meaning: To move ahead quickly or suddenly; also used for daylight saving time.

 Spring back